How to Improve Your Body Image

 It takes time to understand your body image

 Moving in and out of these phases of body image work not only moves you away from hinging your feelings about your body on the image but opens you up to getting to know your particular tendencies and patterns.
 They allow you to be in your current body, without expectation, while empowering you to work on your relationship with it.
+Therapy for body image can also play a key role in encouraging individuals to focus on body functionality and self-efficacy, which can positively influence how you feel about your body.

 A closing note about body acceptance

 Something that one of my clients recently shared with me was that body image work is like an endless marathon.
 As you move into healing, the endpoint seems to get further away.
 But, over time you build up endurance to keep going, to keep moving, to keep believing in yourself.
 So much so that your initial anticipated destination doesn’t seem all that important.
 Body acceptance is the process and the journey that really heals and truly sets you free.
+Recovery, including eating disorder recovery, is a gradual process that benefits from ongoing support, self-compassion, and professional guidance.

 ❤️